smalltong02/keras-llm-robot/readme.md

       `Notes for Multimodal Models`

-      - The Model cogvlm-chat-hf, Qwen-VL-Chat, and Qwen-VL-Chat-Int4 support single-image file input with text input, capable of recognizing image content and answering questions about the image based on natural language.
+      - The Model `cogvlm-chat-hf`, `Qwen-VL-Chat`, and `Qwen-VL-Chat-Int4` support single-image file input with text input, capable of recognizing image content and answering questions about the image based on natural language.

-      - The Model stable-video-diffusion-img2vid and stable-video-diffusion-img2vid-xt support single-image file input and generate video based on the image.
+      - The Model `stable-video-diffusion-img2vid` and `stable-video-diffusion-img2vid-xt` support single-image file input and generate video based on the image.

         When using these two models, it is necessary to install ffmpeg and the corresponding dependencies first: